 College Choice: Indiana University

-KiMani Kwayera Bridges is a senior at duPont Manual High School/Youth Performing Arts School (YPAS) where she has earned a 3.5 GPA.
-She has taken seven AP courses, including Human Geography, World History, Computer Science Principals, U.S. History, Psychology, Language and Composition, and Music Theory.
+KiMani Kwayera Bridges is a senior at duPont Manual High School/Youth Performing Arts School (YPAS).
+She has taken seven AP courses, including human geography, world history, computer science principals, U.S. History, psychology, language and composition, and music theory.
 Several of the courses she took earned dual credits at the University of Louisville.

-KiMani has been a Whitney M. Young Scholar for seven years.
+KiMani has been a Whitney M. Young Scholar for six years.
 The program’s experiences have greatly prepared her for college by providing new educational experiences.
 KiMani is a member of the National Beta Club, Tri-M Music Honors Society, National Society of High School Scholars.
-During her free time she volunteers for many community organizations, including International Heart Foundation and Green Hill Therapy, Inc.
+During her free time, she volunteers for many community organizations, including International Heart Foundation and Green Hill Therapy, Inc.

 KiMani will attend Indiana University in the fall to pursue a music composition degree through the prestigious Jacobs School of Music.
 Her future goal is to continue writing and performing music around the world and sharing ideas with others.